milongo/vector_db/README.md

 # Vector database in Rust

 This is a blog about writing a vector database in Rust.
-The blog is available at https://milongo.github.io/vector_db/.
+The blog is available [here](https://milongo.github.io/vector_db/).

 ## Introduction to vector databases